Skip to content

 What it helps with

-Turn scattered opinions into a clearer decision students can explain and act on.
+Turn scattered opinions into a choice students can explain.

 Preview the tool